WearyKiwi9/cats_landing_page/README.md

 * [x] Website is dynamic.
 It can be viewed finely with all mobile devices
 * [x] Images are dynamic.
 They change size accordingly.
-* [x] Impleted hamburger menu when switched to mobile view
+* [x] Implemented hamburger menu when switched to mobile view

 ## Video Walkthrough